 Why AI is the Key to Contextualizing OCR Data

-Benefits of Contextualizing OCR Data
+What Are the Benefits of Contextualizing OCR Data?

 Enhanced Accuracy and Relevance

 One of the primary benefits of contextualizing OCR data is the enhancement of accuracy and relevance.
-Raw OCR output, while impressive, may contain errors or misinterpretations, especially when dealing with complex layouts or degraded document quality.
+Raw OCR output, while impressive, may contain errors or misinterpretations, especially when met with complex layouts or degraded document quality.
 Organizations can refine OCR results by incorporating contextual information such as document type, structure, or domain-specific knowledge, reducing errors and improving data quality.
 The resulting higher-quality information ensures that extracted information is not only correct but also relevant to the intended use case, leading to more reliable insights.

 Improved Data Interpretation